enkomio/ProgramUpdater/README.md

 var installerPath = Path.GetDirectoryName(typeof(Installer.Program).Assembly.Location);
 _server.WebServer.InstallerPath = installerPath;
 ````
+The **Installer** program from the framework by default will start again the main process with the specified arguments.

 For security reason the framework will add the integrity info about the installer inside the update package.
 These info will be checked by the client before to invoke the installer.

 ### Step 3 - Run the update client